LogiDroid: Individual Functional Test Generation via Business Logic Extraction and Adaptation: Introduction

-We conduct a comprehensive evaluation to analyze the effectiveness of \toolNameSmall{} using 28 real-world mobile applications, 190 functionalities, and corresponding test cases from two popular datasets (i.e., the FrUITeR dataset~\cite{fruiter-dataset} and the Lin dataset~\cite{craftdroid-dataset}).
+We conduct a comprehensive evaluation to analyze the effectiveness of \toolNameSmall{} using 28 real-world mobile applications, 190 functional requirements, and corresponding test cases from two popular datasets (i.e., the FrUITeR dataset~\cite{fruiter-dataset} and the Lin dataset~\cite{craftdroid-dataset}).
 We compare \toolNameSmall{} with the state-of-the-art (sota) approaches from both academia and industry, i.e., AutoDroid~\cite{wen2023empowering} and AppAgent~\cite{zhang2025appagent}.
-On the FrUITeR dataset, the test cases generated by \toolNameSmall{} successfully validate 40\% of the target functionalities, representing a 48\% improvement over the baselines.
+On the FrUITeR dataset, the test cases generated by \toolNameSmall{} successfully validate 40\% of the target functionalities, representing a 25\% improvement over the baselines.
 On the Lin dataset, \toolNameSmall{} successfully tests 65\% of the target functionalities, outperforming the baselines by 55\%. \emph{Note that, \toolNameSmall{} is able to generate complete test cases with assertions that the baselines fail to produce.} Overall, these results demonstrate that \toolNameSmall{} is effective in functional test generation for industrial applications.

-The main contributions of this research are summarized as follows: \begin{itemize} \item \textbf{Methodological innovation.} We propose LogiDroid, a novel approach that generates individual functional test cases (with assertions) given the requirement description of a specific functionality, which makes the large-scale functional testing possible in industry.
+The main contributions of this research are summarized as follows: \begin{itemize} \item \textbf{Methodological innovation.} Given the requirement description of a specific functionality, we propose LogiDroid, a novel approach that generates individual functional test cases (with assertions), which makes the large-scale functional testing possible in industry.

 \item \textbf{Technical design.} We design (1) a novel Knowledge Retrieval and Fusion technique to provide a reliable business logic for test generation; and (2) a novel Context-Aware Test Generation technique that combines multimodal information with domain knowledge to incrementally generate test cases adapted to the target application.